 Savita Halappanavar tragically lost her life to septicaemia following a miscarriage.
 Our thoughts are with her family at this sad time.
 Nothing in Ireland's pro-life laws would have prevented Savita receiving any life-saving medical treatment she needed.

-It has been deeply shocking to see how abortion campaigners rushed to exploit her death using mis-information and hysteria.
-See the facts, and the truth that has now been revealed, at the links below.
+It has been deeply shocking to see how abortion campaigners have rushed to exploit her death using mis-information and hysteria.

-Ireland's top doctors confirm that Ireland's ban on abortion does not prevent them acting to save mother's lives.
-They say obstetricians know they have freedom to intervene to save a woman's life, even if it meant the loss of the unborn baby.
-Experts say Savita's case is NOT about abortion.
-READ MORE
+Ireland's most senior doctors spoke out to confirm that Ireland's ban on abortion does not prevent them acting to save mother's lives.
+They confirm that obstetricians know they have the freedom to intervene to save a woman's life, even if it meant the loss of the unborn baby.
+Experts say Savita's case is NOT about abortion laws.
+Read more...

 Savita Halappanavar tragically lost her life in Galway University Hospital following a miscarriage.
 An autopsy showed her death was caused by an antibiotic resistant strain of E-Coli.
 Medical experts state that nothing in Ireland's pro-life laws would have prevented Savita from receiving any life-treatments she required.
 Two medical investigations are underway.